labonny/catheterTrack/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/labonny/catheterTrack/binder_requirements_txt)

 It may take a while before it starts.
 After it starts, it will run like a usual jupyter notebook.
-You can make modifications while running and save the change by downloding the notebook.
-You will aslo be able to download the generated files located at the /tmp/ folder.
+You can make modifications while running and save the changes by downloding the notebook.
+You will also be able to download the generated files located at the /tmp/ folder.